JasmineSavathallapalli/Fake-Currency-Detection-Using-Ensemble-Approach/README.md

-# Fake Currency Detection Using Ensemble Approach
+# 💸 Fake Currency Detection using CNN + SVM/XGBoost

-This project focuses on detecting fake Indian currency notes using an ensemble of Convolutional Neural Networks (CNN) for feature extraction and traditional machine learning classifiers like SVM and XGBoost for classification.
-The system processes images of currency notes and accurately distinguishes between real and fake notes.
+A computer vision-based project to detect fake Indian currency notes using deep learning and traditional machine learning.
+This model uses **CNN** to extract deep features from note images and applies classifiers like **SVM** and **XGBoost** to detect whether a currency note is real or fake.

+## 📌 Project Highlights

+- 🧠 CNN used as a feature extractor (not classifier)
+- 🤖 Ensemble learning with both **SVM** and **XGBoost**
+- 📷 Real-time prediction on new note images
+- 📊 Accuracy comparison between CNN+SVM and CNN+XGBoost

+## 🛠️ Technologies Used

+- Python 3
+- OpenCV
+- TensorFlow / Keras
+- Scikit-learn
+- XGBoost
+- Matplotlib & Seaborn

+> ⚠️ All images should be in `.jpg` format and resized to 128x128.

+🙏 Acknowledgements
+- Dataset provided by kaggle

+- Special thanks to the open-source ML community

+- Project guided and inspired by learning on computer vision and deep learning